 Payment by invoice/increased credit limit

-All Member Companies have the benefit of payment on account and are not required to provide payment in advance for short courses and other commercial business.
+All member companies have the benefit of payment on account or direct debit and are not required to provide payment in advance for short courses and other commercial business.

 We are currently developing a portfolio of Apprenticeship Standards that are new or replacing existing Apprenticeship Frameworks.
 Contact Dean Coleman-Walker at firstname.lastname@example.org to discuss the following new Apprenticeship Standards: